Short-Term & Temporary Disability in Tennessee [Applying]

 Private Workers

 Private workers can purchase short-term disability insurance if their employer offers it.
-However, no Tennessee law requires employers to make the option available.
+However, no Tennessee law requires employers to offer this option.

-Buying individual short-term disability outside of employers is a fallback option.
+Buying individual policies outside of employers is a fallback option.
 The coverage costs more, and the application process is more intensive.
-But at least private workers can insure their income if they are healthy enough to qualify.
+However, private workers can at least insure their income if they are healthy enough to qualify.

 Federal Employees